ThizThizzyDizzy/NCPF/README.md

 A block with optional metadata or NBT (1.12 and below)
 - **String** `name` (Must be a namespaced key; ex. `minecraft:stone`)
 - **Integer** `metadata` (must only be included if the block has multiple states)
+- **Object** `blockstate` (optional, only include if a specific state or states are required) This contains all required states, with the state name as the key, and the value as either an `Integer` or `String` *Numerical values may not be saved as strings*
 - **String** `nbt` (Optional; only for block entities.
 This is in SNBT format)

+Due to 1.12's messy metadata/blockstate situation, both are present here; `metadata` may define one state, (ex. heater type) while `blockstate` defines more states, (ex. input/output)
+`blockstate` must not contain states defined by metadata.

 ### Legacy Item
 An item with optional metadata or NBT (1.12 and below)